Mark 4:3-14, KJV

 This tells me that the Word of God is not just random and haphazard.
 No!
 It is sharply focused.
 (1) It represents what God desires, and (2) God’s word has a purpose intended by God.

 Are you ministering to someone who is ill?
 Be encouraged!
 God has many Scriptures about divine healing that represent His desire to heal and His purpose to do that.
-Look up some of those verses in the Bible and speak them in faith to the sick person.
+Look up some of those verses on healing in the Bible and speak them in faith to the sick person.
 That Word of God spoken to them by you will “not return to [God] empty … it will accomplish … and achieve [His] purpose.”
 To help you in this matter of healing, I have posted on my website a short, one-page summary of divine healing.
 I believe you will find it powerfully effective as you speak God’s word to the sick and see their faith grow for God’s healing touch.

 Dads and moms, sow the Word of God into the minds, hearts, and spirits of your children.
 This is one of your supremely important duties as a parent.
 Each of your sons and daughters must make his or her own personal decision to come to Jesus as Savior and to serve the Lord throughout their lifetime.